Eurasian goshawk: Breeding

-The northern goshawk is one of the most extensively studied raptors in terms of its breeding habits.
-Adult goshawks return to their breeding grounds usually between March and April, but locally as early as February.
-If prey levels remain high, adults may remain on their breeding ground all year.
-Courtship flights, calls and even nest building has been recorded in Finland exceptionally in September and October right after young dispersed, whereas in most of Fennoscandia, breeding does not commence any earlier than March and even then only when it is a warm spring.
-Most breeding activity occurs between April and July, exceptionally a month earlier or later.
+Adult Eurasian goshawks typically form breeding pairs in February and will build or refurbish their nests during February and into March.
+Throughout Europe, egg-laying will usually commence during early April.
+Favourable weather during March has been associated with earlier egg-laying, and it is thought that climate change could advance the mean egg-laying date.
+Courtship flights, calls and even nest building has been recorded in Finland exceptionally early in September and October right after young dispersed, whereas in most of Fennoscandia, breeding does not commence any earlier than March and even then only when it is a warm spring.
 Courtship flights typical are above the canopy on sunny, relatively windless days in early spring with the goshawks' long main tail feathers held together and the undertail coverts spread so wide to give them an appearance of having a short, broad-tail with a long dark strip extending from the center.
 Display flights not infrequently escalate into an undulating flight, similar to a wood pigeon but with sharper turns and descents, and are sometimes embellished with sky-dives that can cover over 200 m.
 One study found undulating display flights more than three times more often done by males than females.
 After display flights have concluded, the male typically brings a prepared fresh prey item to the female as part of the courtship.
-In general, these displays are presumably to show (or reinforce) to the potential mate their health and prowess as breeding partner.
+In general, these displays are presumably to show (or reinforce) to the potential mate their health and prowess as a breeding partner.
 Copulation is brief and frequent, ranging up to nearly 520 times per clutch (on average about 10 times a day or 100-300 throughout the season), and may be the male's way of ensuring paternity since he is frequently away gathering food by the time of egg-laying, although extra-pair copulation is extremely rare.
-Female solicits copulations by facing away from male with drooped wings and flared tail-coverts.
+The female solicits copulations by facing away from the male with drooped wings and flared tail-coverts.
 The male, wings drooped and tail-coverts flared, drops from a branch to gain momentum, then swoops upward and mounts her back.
 Both birds usually call while mating.
 Fidelity studies from Europe show that about 80–90% of adult females breed with the same male in consecutive years, whereas up to 96% of males mate with the same female in consecutive years.
 Males intruding in Hamburg, Germany territories were in some cases not evicted and ended up mating with the female, with the male of the pair not stopping it.
 In migratory, northernmost populations, mate retention in consecutive years is low.
 Males are sometimes killed by females during courtship and encounters can be dangerous especially if he does not bring food to courtship and he often seems nervous withdrawing with a trill at a given chance.